graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-01/papers/2024-01-29-active_learning.md

 ### Background

-During training, it is wasteful to spend time computing low magnitude or high variance gradients that will contribute little to a weight update after averaging and accumulating.
+During training, it is wasteful to spend time computing low-magnitude or high variance gradients that will contribute little to a weight update after averaging and accumulating.
 How do you go about detecting such examples?

-An obvious method for low magnitude gradients would be to compute the loss for all of the elements in your batch and select only the proportion $p$ with the largest values to compute gradients for.
-For a fixed size dataset we would get a $1-(1+2p)/3$ reduction in FLOPs, e.g., throwing away $1/2$ of your samples results in a $1/3$ decrease in FLOPs.
+An obvious method for low-magnitude gradients would be to compute the loss for all of the elements in your batch and select only the proportion $p$ with the largest values to compute gradients for.
+For a fixed-size dataset we would get a $1-(1+2p)/3$ reduction in FLOPs, e.g., throwing away $1/2$ of your samples results in a $1/3$ decrease in FLOPs.
 This kind of approach is good at eliminating "easy" examples, it is not so good at eliminating unhelpful noisy examples.

 More sophisticated approaches try to formalise a *learnability* criterion to select examples that are neither too easy nor too hard (noisy) to predict, e.g., [reproducible holdout loss selection](https://arxiv.org/abs/2206.07137):